 Yes!
 Once you’ve created your account you can upload any records you already have to the online patient portal.

 Yes.
 You can easily share your records with anyone you wish by entering their information in your patient portal.

-Typically providers charge around $30.
-While Canadians have the legal right to their health records, physicians may charge for access to records.
+While you have the legal right to your health records, physicians and hospitals may charge a. reasonable, cost-based fee to get copies of your records.
 If your providers send us an invoice after submitting your request, you will be given the option to pay these fees through Medchart.

 No!
 Your personal health information will always belong to you.

 The process of obtaining copies of your records may take up to 30 days, but we can often get your records quicker than that.
 You can check the status of your record requests on the Order History page in your Portal.

 If your records exist, we will track them down.
 That being said, under Federal law, physicians, hospitals, and insurers must maintain records for at least 6 years from their creation.
 States have different rules, that can be as short as 5 or as long as 10 years.
 Keep in mind, however, that many physicians keep records beyond these timelines.